Problem Package Format

 The files under invalid_input are invalid inputs.
 Unlike in sample and secret, there are no .ans files.
 Each tc.in under invalid_input must be rejected by at least one input validator.

 The test cases in invalid_output describe invalid outputs for non-interactive problems.
 They consist of three files.
 The input file tc.in must pass input validation.
-The default answer file tc.ans must pass output validation.
-The output file tc.out must fail output validation.
+The output file tc.out must fail output validation for the given answer file tc.ans.

 In particular, for an existing feedback directory dir,